 A basic migration guide

 Most users of containerd should be able to safely upgrade to 2.0 without making any changes.
-For those who may be using removed features or who are using containerd in a production environment and want to exercise due dilligence, the following strategy can be used:
+For those who may be using removed features or who are using containerd in a production environment and want to exercise due diligence, the following strategy can be used:

 1. Upgrade to the latest 1.7.x or 1.6.x release of containerd (prefer at least 1.7.21 or 1.6.36)